France Muhammad cartoon row: What you need to know | DW | 27.10.2020

 Italian Prime Minister Giuseppe Conte tweeted: "Personal insults don't help the positive agenda the EU wants to have with Turkey but pushes solutions further away."

-Several EU officials slammed Erdogan's comments, with the European Commission warning Erdogan that he was further damaging Turkey's hopes to join the EU.
+Several EU officials have slammed Erdogan's comments, with the European Commission warning Erdogan that he was further damaging Turkey's hopes of joining the European Union.

 The French Council of the Muslim Faith (CFCM), which is the official go-between for the state and observant Muslims, said in a statement that Muslims are "not persecuted" in France.

-"France is a great country, Muslim citizens are not persecuted, they freely construct their mosques and they freely practise their religion," it said.
+"France is a great country, Muslim citizens are not persecuted, they freely construct their mosques and they freely practice their religion," it said.

 The head of the CFCM, Mohammed Moussaoui, urged French Muslims to "defend the interests" of the nation.